 The olive in this recipe is another big player when it comes to heart health.
-Not only has olive oil consumption been linked with lower blood pressure, but it may also improve the integrity of your blood vessels[*].
+Not only is olive oil consumption linked with lower blood pressure, but it may also improve the integrity of your blood vessels[*].

 In a review of 140,000 people, researchers found that olive oil consumption also significantly reduced the risk of stroke[*].

 Everyone loves Italian dinner night.
 Keto pizza, lasagna, and chicken parmesan sing with this delicious sugar-free marinara sauce.
 Low-carb pasta substitutes like spaghetti squash, zoodles (zucchini noodles), and shirataki noodles have found the perfect accompaniment in this sauce.

 Easy keto meals like these are perfect for sharing, even for people who aren’t on a keto diet.
 Invite the family over, and get ready for a keto-friendly feast.

 Keto Spaghetti Sauce Serving Suggestions

 Add some fresh basil, red pepper flakes, garlic powder, or organic parmesan to this easy recipe and enjoy.
 If you like your marinara chunky, you can add some diced tomatoes or even bell pepper.

 San Marzano has some of the best tomato products anywhere.
 If you can’t find the brand locally, you can try Amazon.

 You can also make this a meat sauce by adding cooked ground beef and/or ground sausage.
 You can even add meatballs.
 If meat isn’t your thing, you can dice up veggies, like cauliflower to add some extra nutrition to this low-carb spaghetti sauce.

 Just remember that adding extra ingredients will change the nutritional information a bit, so be sure you’re using keto-friendly ingredients.